mshen/w205-project3-shared/00_financial_api_app/Project_3_README.md

 docker-compose exec mids kafkacat -C -b kafka:29092 -t event -o beginning
 ```

-## 4. Automate the buying, selling and checking of stocks using a script
+## 4. Automate the buying, selling and checking of stocks using a script using Apache Bench.
-We next run our script that autogenerates various types of calls:
+<p> We next run our script that autogenerates various types of calls:
 ```
 ./auto_generate_ab.sh
 ```